heyjudeuk/echo3/content/posts/Fixing the buffer time problem in Microsoft Bookings.md

 description = "Using Microsoft Power Automate as a workaround for the buffer time issue in Microsoft Bookings."
 +++

 As I write this post I have just started using Microsoft Bookings.
 As an IT professional, having the ability for a client to visit my Bookings page and put an appointment in my diary is a great way of avoiding the usual back and forth via email to pin down a mutually convenient time.
-Out of the box, Bookings offers a good deal of flexibility, including the option of adding **'buffer time'** to allow for preparation, travel between appointments, avoding back to back appointments etc. However, as noted by many here [Calendar time vs Buffer time - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/microsoft-bookings-ideas/calendar-time-vs-buffer-time/idi-p/2469887)
+Out of the box, Bookings offers a good deal of flexibility, including the option of adding **'buffer time'** to allow for preparation, travel between appointments, avoiding back to back appointments etc. However, as noted by many here [Calendar time vs Buffer time - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/microsoft-bookings-ideas/calendar-time-vs-buffer-time/idi-p/2469887)
 , this feature is flawed: The first appointment that was created by the system resulted in me ringing my client 30 minutes early, because the buffer time set simply *extends* the event in the calendar; the reminder pops up and then I must remember to ring my client 30 minutes later.
 The 'time with client' is buried in the event notes.
 Not great ...

 # ➡️🔄 A workaround using Microsoft Power Automate